Our Autumn 2019 issue (our largest ever) contains the work of 53 teen writers and artists

 Sally Bittner Bonn

-Canvas Teen Literary Journal is a quarterly journal with seasonal issues in October, January, April, and July.
-We publish the work of teen writers 13-18 years old, read and rated by a board of teen editors.
+Canvas Teen Literary Journal publishes the work of teen writers and artists 13-18 years old, read and rated by a board of teen editors.
 Our contributors and editors are from all over the English-speaking world and represent some of the best teen writing out there, in our humble opinion.

 Canvas was established by Writers & Books in Rochester, New York in 2013, ran continuously for 4 years, took a 1.5 year hiatus, and was restructured and re-established by Cosmographia Books in 2018.
 Nina Alvarez and Lindsay Herko both oversee the publication of the journal.

 Each issue is available to read for free at CanvasLiteraryJournal.com.
-All issues are available for sale in paperback or eBook format through amazon, and at a growing number of libraries.
-Ask your local or school library if they’d like to carry Canvas.
-Subscriptions are available at CosmographiaBooks.com/canvas.
+Issues are available through amazon and at a growing number of libraries.

 (noun) a tent made of canvas fabric